Shreyash1811/Shreyash1811.github.io/_posts/2020-06-04-stocks_fbprobhet.md

 ## First Step: Data Acquisition.
 We need some stocks data to train, test and forcast.

-1) We can simple go to yahoo finance and download the data in a csv, but that wouldnt be cool now, would it be?
+1) We can simple go to yahoo finance and download the data in a csv but that wouldn't be cool, would it be?

-2) There are plenty on libraries that let you trim stock data.
+2) There are plenty of libraries that let you trim stock data.
 I will be using yfinance as it is convenient and easy to use.

 **Now that we know where to get the data from, we have to decided from what date we want the data**